 The PHA may also offer additional counseling after commencement of homeownership assistance (ongoing counseling).
-If the PHA offers a program of ongoing counseling for participants in the homeownership option, the PHA shall have discretion to determine whether the family is required to participate in the ongoing counseling.
+If the PHA offers a program of ongoing counseling by a HUD certified housing counselor for participants in the homeownership option, the PHA shall have discretion to determine whether the family is required to participate in the ongoing counseling.